Prison Education Program Web Center

 Overview

 In 1994, as part of the Violent Crime Control and Law Enforcement Act legislation, access to federal financial aid was removed from people who were incarcerated.
 In 2015, the Department of Education announced the Second Chance Pell Experimental Sites Initiative, in which selected schools were permitted to administer Pell Grants to this student population.
-Data and experiences were collected during the course of the experiment, and in December 2020, the Consolidated Appropriations Act of 2021 was signed into law.
-The Act included a removal of the restriction preventing people who are incarcerated from participating in federal financial aid.
-Other than a continued prohibition on receiving loans, other financial aid including Pell Grants are permitted as of July 1, 2023, but only if the program is accepted as a formal Prison Education Program (PEP).
-The PEP application, which is submitted by institutions of higher education (IHEs) via the E-App, must be accompanied by active supportive documentation from both the correctional agency responsible for the students as well as the IHE's accreditor.
+Data and experiences were collected during the experiment, and in December 2020, the Consolidated Appropriations Act of 2021 was signed into law.
+The Act included the removal of the restriction preventing people who are incarcerated from participating in federal financial aid.
+Other than a continued prohibition on receiving loans, other financial aid, including Pell Grants are permitted as of July 1, 2023, but only if the program is accepted as a formal Prison Education Program (PEP).
+The PEP application, submitted by institutions of higher education (IHEs) via the E-App, must be accompanied by active supporting documentation from both the correctional agency responsible for the students and the IHE's accreditor.
 There are a variety of detailed data and oversight requirements, and proprietary for-profit IHEs cannot host PEPs.

 Starting a Prison Education Program | Administration of Financial Aid for PEPs